brianyiktaktsui/Skymap/README.md

 3. Click "Run All" to execute all the cells.
 The notebook will download the example data, install the depedencies and run the data query example.

 [Check here for more info on executing jupyter notebook](http://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/execute.html)

+**Diagnosis:** if sage synapse download fails,   download the corresponding python pandas pickle using the web instead interface (https://www.synapse.org/#!Synapse:syn11415602/files/) and read in the pickle using pandas.read_pickle.

 ### References